Why Good Attendance Matters

 Parents are expected to work with the staff in resolving any attendance problems together.
 This is nearly always successful.
 However, if difficulties cannot be sorted out in this way, the school may refer the child to the Education Welfare Service.
 This service will also try to resolve the situation by agreement but, if other ways of trying to improve your child’s attendance have failed and unauthorised absences persist, this service can use sanctions such as Fixed Penalty Notices or prosecutions in the Magistrates Court.
 Alternatively, parents may wish to contact the Education Welfare Service themselves to ask for help or information.
 They are independent of the school and will give impartial advice.
 Their telephone number is available from the school office or by Derby City Council.

-Poor punctuality is not acceptable.
+Poor punctuality is not acceptable in the workplace so we want our pupils to get into good habits whilst at school.
 If your child misses the start of the day they can miss learning and do not spend time with their class teacher getting vital information and news for the day.
 Late arriving pupils also disrupt lessons, can be embarrassing for the child and can also encourage absence.
 Consequently we expect all pupils to arrive at school for the start of the day (8.45 for Key Stage 2 pupils and 8.55 for Foundation Stage and Key Stage 1 pupils).

 Attendance and Punctuality in the Early Years

 Establishing good habits from the start will help your child to settle more quickly and build good habits for later life.
 Coming to school on time, every day helps to develop confidence.
 Research has shown that, even at the earliest age, children with poor attendance and punctuality are at disadvantage later in life.
 They generally find it harder to make and maintain friendships, they achieve less and they often suffer from poor self-esteem.
 Even if your only has a part time Nursery place, regular attendance is vitally important.